About This Program

 - Analyze the interconnections between environmental and human systems and how those play out in particular problem areas.

-- Evaluate how environmental problems are framed and how public attitudes and policies can be harnessed to provide solutions to environmental degradation.
+- Evaluate how environmental problems are framed and public attitudes and policies can be harnessed to provide solutions to environmental degradation.

 Full Description

 Environmental Studies students may apply early to the M.S. degree in Geography and double count 9 credit hours of graduate courses toward both degree programs.
-See the Combined Bachelor's/Master's Degree Program policy in the University Catalog for more information.
+See the Combined Bachelor's/Master's Degree Program Policy in the University Catalog for more information.